Code-Institute-Submissions/MP3-1/README.md

 ### Catalog - administrator option

 This is an administrator option only.
-Administrator can edit or delete users coins.
+Administrator can edit or delete user's coins.

 <details><summary>Catalog</summary>